fontforge/designwithfontforge.com/en-US/Planning_Your_Project.md

 fonts, or, even further, by the needs of your client.
 Certainly for professional type designers, the latter two questions are usually the determining factors.

+## Feeling

+The most important thing about a type design is the feelings it evokes.
+This is notoriously hard to verbalise, but it is what makes a particular typeface meaningfully different from any other.

+A type designer in Portugal, Natanael Gama, designed the [Exo family](https://www.google.com/fonts/specimen/Exo) with FontForge.
+On his homepage he describes another project for the sculptor [John Williams](http://ndiscovered.com/john-williams/) and includes a graphic showing his brief in a matrix of continuums of feelings:

+* Figurative to Abstract 50%
+* Graceful to Robust: 30%
+* Calm to Energetic: 0%
+* Puzzling to Plain: 15%
+* Experimental to Standard: 15%
+* Prestigious to Ordinary: 15%
+* Other Ideas: Beautiful, Outside Spaces, Human Condition

 ## Glyph coverage

 A font is still a font even if it has only one glyph in it.
 But a font can also have a few hundred